Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to two complaints, completed on December 27, 2024, it was determined that Spring Hill Rehabilitation and Nursing Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an onsite revisit survey completed on March 6, 2026, it was determined that Spring Hill Rehabilitation and Nursing Center corrected the deficiencies cited during the survey of January 22, 2026, under the requirements of 42 CFR, Part 483, Subpart B, Requirements for Long Term Care Facilities, however, remains noncompliant with deficiencies cited under 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.\~\~

 Plan of Correction: